PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 ### Pointer Arithmetic

-Pointer arithmetic is used to move execution of the programme to different elements of an array using subtraction and addition of integers on pointers.
+Pointer arithmetic is used to move execution of the program to different elements of an array using subtraction and addition of integers on pointers.

 Adding an integer 'n' to a pointer produces a new pointer which points to the array element that is 'n' positions further along in memory.